2013 GMC Terrain Review

 Driving the Terrain

-With the proliferation of Bluetooth-enabled devices becoming increasingly more commonplace, the 2012 GMC Terrain SUV's impressively quiet cab is an unexpected bonus.
+With the proliferation of Bluetooth-enabled devices becoming increasingly more commonplace, the 2013 GMC Terrain SUV's impressively quiet cabin is an unexpected bonus.
 Extensive use of acoustic laminated glass, active noise-cancellation...

-technology, and triple-sealed doors culminate to create an interior that is nearly Lexus-like at highway speed.
-Powering the 2012 GMC Terrain SUV is a competent 4-cylinder engine admittedly better at impressing with its fuel economy than its passing prowess.
-For those more appreciative of power, a 3.0-liter V6 is available, delivering 264 horsepower yet still earning fuel-economy ratings in the mid 20s.
+technology and triple-sealed doors creates an interior that is nearly Lexus-like at highway speed.
+Powering the 2013 GMC Terrain SUV is a competent 4-cylinder engine admittedly better at impressing with its fuel economy than its passing prowess.
+For those who want more power, there's the new 3.6-liter V6 of 301 horsepower, 272 lb-ft of torque and EPA highway fuel-economy ratings in the mid-20s.

-The entire second row can be moved forward or back eight inches, allowing for taller passengers to gain more legroom and for parents to pull kids in car seats significantly closer.
+The Terrain's entire second row can be moved forward or back eight inches, allowing for taller passengers to gain more legroom or for parents to pull kids in car seats significantly closer.

-If there is a place where the Terrain's Chevy roots are exposed, it's the nearly identical interior it shares with the Equinox.
-To differentiate the two models, GMC employs more high-quality materials and soft-touch areas, as well as satin metal trim.
-Compared to the Equinox, the Terrain offers more standard features, but retains the same available interior color schemes of black, gray and brown/black.
+Although it shares much in common with the Chevy Equinox, the 2013 GMC Terrain strives to distinguish itself with more high-quality materials, such as satin metal trim and two-tone leather seating.
+The Denali takes things even further with French-stitched seams, smoked mahogany trim and an 8-way power passenger seat.
 GMC's signature glowing red instrument panel looks particularly fetching in the Terrain, with backlighting for just about every conceivable switch or button.
 Even the USB port features a lighted surround making it easier to locate in the dark.
-There's also a new touch-screen radio that uses smart-phone-like icons to operate the screen functions.
-Cool features we thought were above what most in this segment offer include an available power rear liftgate and a standard rearview camera.
+There's also a touch-screen radio that uses smart phone-like icons to operate the screen functions.

-The 2012 GMC Terrain compact SUV shuns the rounded, wavy look so popular among small crossover SUVS today, opting instead for a rugged, almost Hummer-like profile.
+The 2013 GMC Terrain compact SUV shuns the rounded, wavy look so popular among small crossover SUVS today, opting instead for a rugged, almost Hummer-like profile.
 Strong angular wheel arches and a huge 3-bar grille with block GMC lettering and chrome cap are the first things that will catch your eye, but definitely not the last.
-Optional 19-inch wheels make a bold statement, as do the sturdy roof rail racks perfect for holding kayaks, bikes, skis, surfboards or a cargo carrier.
-The 2012 GMC Terrain isn't terribly tall off the ground, making it easy to get in and out of, as well as to reach the roof.
-The long 112-inch wheelbase creates a more stable and comfortable ride, as well as opens up the interior for superior legroom both front and rear.
+Optional 19-inch wheels make a bold statement, as do the sturdy roof-rail racks perfect for holding kayaks, bikes, skis, surfboards or a cargo carrier.
+GMC's 2013 Terrain isn't terribly tall off the ground, making it easy to get in and out of, as well as to reach the roof.

 Under the Hood

-Motivating the 2012 GMC Terrain is either a 182-horsepower in-line 4-cylinder or a 264-horsepower V6.
-Both benefit from direct injection and are mated to 6-speed automatic transmissions, and see excellent fuel-economy numbers.
+Powering the 2013 GMC Terrain is either a 182-horsepower in-line 4-cylinder or a new, 301-horsepower V6.
+Both benefit from direct injection and are mated to 6-speed automatic transmissions, and deliver excellent fuel-economy numbers.

 182 horsepower @ 6,700 rpm